mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/knife/index.md

 It caught the reverse shell!

-### Stabilizing the shell
+### Spawning a tty & establishing persistence

+Let's use SSH to spawn a tty and to establish persistence.

 Our home folder contains a `.ssh` directory with a private key.
-I'll add the corresponding public key to `authorized_keys` and I'll connect over SSH to Knife.
-This way, I'll have a much more stable shell.
+I'll add the corresponding public key to `authorized_keys`, and I'll connect over SSH to Knife as `james`.

 ## Getting a lay of the land